Is stage banter something you try not to think about until you’re on stage?

 1. Practice your banter when you practice for your show

 Practicing what you’ll say ahead of time keeps you from having those “Oh shit, what do I say here?” moments on stage.
-Because playing out the scenario ahead of time gives you the words you need so you never have to come up with something on the fly.

 2. Psych yourself up not out